mfenig1013/daUtils/README.md

 # dautils
-a small collection of data analysis tools for use with pandas dataframe and/or numpy arrays
+a small collection of data analysis functions for use with pandas dataframe and/or numpy arrays

 # installation
 python setup.py install